Gavin-Thomas/Dementia-Classification-FFNN/README.md

 </table>

 ### 4. Software Production
-The project faced computational limitations, which were overcome by using the Advanced Research Computing (ARC) facility.
+My project faced computational limitations, which were overcome by using the Advanced Research Computing (ARC) facility.
 A persistent challenge is the model's lack of precision, or high type 1 error, leading to overdiagnosis in some cases.

 Key learning points included implementing a feedforward neural network with batch normalization and dropout layers, using SMOTE for class imbalance, and applying one-hot encoding for birth-sex data.